CoAntrimMan/BibleStudy/Matthew/Matthew Summary.md

 Psalm 8v2 should have been familiar to the priest.

 When we consider all of creation - "thy heavens" are we not all as children?

+**Christ Hungered - The fruitless Fig tree**
+It is easy to jump to the account of the fruitless fig tree but Matthew records a couple of notable things.

+When thinking about the broader question of who Jesus is, Matthew progressively reveals that he is God.
+Yet throughout we also have the record of him being the God Man.

+vs 17-18 - record that he needed lodging.
+He needed somewhere to rest/sleep.
+He also got hungry!
+...Westminister Confession..